DaviAntunes/DaviAntunes/README.md

 - 👋 Hi, I’m @DaviAntunes
 - 👀 I’m interested in programatio
-- 🌱 I’m currently learning Javasript
+- 🌱 I’m currently learning JavaScript(JS)
 - 💞️ I’m looking to collaborate on creation of websites

 <!---